hexagontruth/hexular/README.md

 Customization of the global `Board.model` model can be performed as described above and in the documentation.

-#### Rulebuilder
+#### Simple Rulebuilder

-The rulebuilder modal (Ctrl+B) exposes a somewhat-simplified interface for calling the [`ruleBuilder`](Hexular.util.html#.ruleBuilder) function discussed above, limited to the `N6` neighborhood, and six possible miss and match states, with the default being to set cell state to 0 on misses, and 1 on matches.
+The Simple Rulebuilder or SRB (Ctrl+B) exposes a somewhat-simplified interface for calling the [`ruleBuilder`](Hexular.util.html#.ruleBuilder) function discussed above, limited to the `N6` neighborhood, and six possible miss and match states, with the default being to set cell state to 0 on misses, and 1 on matches.

 Note that the miss and match rules can interact with [`deltaFilter`](Hexular.filters.html#.deltaFilter) in strange ways.
 For instance, a rule built using the default settings in this modal, coupled with `deltaFilter`, will have the same effect as one without the filter, but with the match rule set to "State + 1."
 Likewise, if we then add the filter back in, we will add the state twice on matches &mdash; which may or may not be desirable, but is sort of weird.